Chainguard & Iron Bank Imaging¶

 Warning

-It is your team’s responsibility to understand the Acceptance Baseline Criteria (ABC) compliance and Overall Risk Assessment (ORA) rating of your Iron Bank containers.
+It is your team’s responsibility to understand the Acceptance Baseline Criteria compliance and Overall Risk Assessment rating of your Iron Bank containers.

 Containers with the following ratings in Iron Bank will have the highest probability of being approved for use on the Game Warden platform: